 If you’ve ever lived in an apartment, you’ll know how noise is a hot-button issue.
 I still don’t understand how an upstairs neighbor once sounded like they were bowling every night at 2 AM… but they did.

-If you’re collecting an apartment rental application, make sure to include the house rules so applicants can self-sort and not apply if they can’t abide by them.
+Now, if you’re collecting an apartment rental application, include the house rules so applicants can self-sort and not apply if they can’t abide by them.
 If there are time restrictions on noise, include a quiet hours policy in the apartment application.

-You can also ask tenants in an apartment application if they’ve had issues with neighbors or landlords in the past.
-And make sure to collect references from previous landlords, not just their current landlord.
+You can also ask tenants in an apartment application if they’ve had issues with neighbors or landlords.
+Ensure to collect references from previous landlords, not just their current ones.

 Pets

-If you’re dealing with an apartment application, make sure to include a clear pet policy.
-If pets are not allowed in the house rules, make it very clear before showing the vacant rental unit.
-Or if pets are allowed but with restrictions, ask prospective tenants how many pets they have, including their breed and size.
+If you’re dealing with an apartment application, include a clear pet policy.
+Now, if pets are not allowed in the house rules, clarify before showing the vacant rental unit.
+If pets are allowed but with restrictions, ask prospective tenants how many pets they have, including their breed and size.

 Criminal Background

-A criminal background check is essential to protect yourself, your property and your passive income.
-So you should always include a criminal check whether it’s a house rental application or an apartment application.
+A criminal background check is essential to protecting yourself, your property, and your passive income.
+So, you should always include one, whether it’s a house rental or apartment application.
 But in a multifamily property, violent or drug-slinging tenants prove a bigger concern.

-Of course, you must stick to the Fair Housing Act when making your deliberations and weigh up the evidence carefully.
-But criminal tenants can be downright dangerous to nearby tenants.
-And people will move out in their droves if there’s criminal activity like drug dealing happening on the property.
+Of course, you must adhere to the Fair Housing Act and weigh the evidence carefully when deliberating.
+However, criminal tenants can be downright dangerous to nearby tenants.
+People will move out in droves if criminal activity, like drug dealing, happens on the property.

-Make sure to check potential tenants’ criminal backgrounds carefully for any red flags.
-And contact all previous landlords in case they’ve had any conflicts with neighbors that got out of hand.
+Check potential tenants’ criminal backgrounds carefully for any red flags.
+Contact all previous landlords if they’ve had any out-of-hand conflicts with neighbors.

 (article continues below)